KILLRUDDERY ARTS: ARTIST RESIDENCY

 At Killruddery, Aduantas’ residence is mostly based at the Sylvan Theatre where on-going training, practice and immersion in this heritage horticutural landscape was the inspiration for their most recent show, which was performed in our gardens in August 2022.

 AUTUMN 2021 RESIDENCY

-John Jobson, artist and close relative to the current Earl of Meath is a painter and sculptor who works in many mediums and exhibits in Ireland and abroad.
-As a young man John worked as a stockman on the farm in the 1970s and 1980s, and John’s artwork covers a broad spectrum from representational landscape to more abstract and figurative art forms.
-In recognising John as both a witness of this time gone by, we invited John to develop the overall concept and drawing of a large commemorative mural for our Horse Yard, which he painted in collaboration with the talented mural and set artist, Alan Lambert.
+John Jobson, artist and close relative to the current Earl of Meath, is a painter and sculptor who works in many mediums and exhibits in Ireland and abroad.
+As a young man John worked as a stockman on Killruddery's farm in the 1970s and 1980s, and John’s artwork covers a broad spectrum from representational landscape to more abstract and figurative art forms.
+In recognising John as both a witness of this time gone by, we invited him to develop the overall concept and drawing of a large commemorative mural for our Horse Yard, which he painted in collaboration with the talented mural and set artist, Alan Lambert.